civicrm/civicrm-core/ext/afform/docs/writing.md

 # Writing Forms: Afform as basic AngularJS templates

-In AngularJS, the primary language for orchestrating a screen is HTML.
+In AngularJS, the primary language for composing a screen is HTML.
 You can do interesting things in Angular HTML, such as displaying variables and applying directives.

 One key concept is *scope* -- the *scope* determines the list of variables which you can access.
 By default, `afform`